 Below, he’ll make a case for generosity, show you how to get started, and make some reasonable arguments against the common cop-outs.
 I’ll allow our guest to introduce himself:

 The following post is by ESI from ESI Money, a blog about achieving financial independence through earning, saving, and investing (ESI).
 It’s written by an early 50’s retiree who achieved financial independence, shares what’s worked for him, and details how others can implement those successes in their lives.
-He’s also the owner of Rockstar Finance, the leading curation site for the best personal finance articles.

 The Case for Giving on the Road to Financial Independence